Bloodmonth is a common rendition of the Anglo Saxon Blotmonaþ

 A hamsa is an apotropaic symbol in the shape of an open

 hand.
-Also known as the Hand of Fatima it is popular throughout the Middle East
+Also known as the Hand of Fatima, it is popular throughout the Middle

-With the exception of Dracula and vampires, the other
+Except for Dracula and vampires, the other monsters in

 What Howard says about showman culture is true.

 (Yorkshire dialect) = anything.